argoproj-labs/hera/GOVERNANCE.md

 #### Privileges

 Maintainers will have the following permissions:
-- Maintain permissions on the Hera Github repository
+- Ability to update permissions on the Hera Github repository
 - Ability to merge PRs to protected branches
 - Cutting releases (PyPI publish will still require approval from a TOC member)